-What is the difference between a back squat and front squat?
 Back squats target more of the posterior chain, or the back of your body (lower back, glutes and hamstrings).
 Whereas, front squats target more of the anterior chain, or the front of your body (quads and upper back).

 How To Do A Back Squat

 Start in a standing position, feet hip-width apart or slightly wider, core engaged.
 Place one dumbbell, horizontally, on your upper back, neck and shoulders.
 Holding each head of the dumbbell with one hand.